UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Experiments

-\paragraph{Ablation II: Mixing structural complexities within synthetic data} We next zoom into the synthetic pipeline to compare pure homogeneous datasets against the mixed configuration.
-On the global benchmark (Table~\ref{tab:ablation_composition}), while all synthetic variants improve over the vanilla model, task-specific concentration only benefits in-domain metrics (e.g., pure multi-turn yields the strongest multi-turn FP but suboptimal multi-hop SP).
+\paragraph{Ablation II: Mixing structural complexities within synthetic data} We next evaluate our synthetic pipeline by comparing specialized single-task datasets against a mixed-task configuration.
+On the global benchmark (Table~\ref{tab:ablation_composition}), while all synthetic variants improve over the vanilla model, training exclusively on one structural type primarily improves performance for that specific category (e.g., pure multi-turn yields the strongest multi-turn FP but suboptimal multi-hop SP).
 The necessity of a mixed curriculum is visually corroborated in our targeted BFCL v3 analysis (Figure~\ref{fig:bfcl_ratio}).
-In the highly challenging sequential and balanced regions (low to medium x-axis values), the Synthetic Mixed setting maintains a strong upper bound among all synthetic variants.
-While homogeneous datasets like Pure Multi-Hop can perform competitively in highly parallel scenarios, they exhibit noticeable degradation when strict sequential logic is required.
+In complex scenarios with sequential dependencies, the Synthetic Mixed setting consistently outperforms the single-task variants.
+While datasets restricted to a single pattern, like Pure Multi-Hop, can perform competitively in highly parallel scenarios, they exhibit noticeable degradation when strict step-by-step logic is required.
 Meanwhile, Pure Single-Hop consistently lags behind across the entire spectrum.
 This demonstrates that specializing in a single interaction pattern limits generalization.
 Combining simpler extraction tasks with complex sequential routing creates a positive knowledge transfer, providing the most robust and balanced performance across varying reasoning complexities.